 - He then soon followed his family and was then sent to Aarau, Switzerland, where he was enrolled in the Aargau Cantonal School to complete his secondary school education.

-- In 1896, he enrolled at the ETH (Swiss Federal Polytechnic) Zurich for the four-year program of teaching diploma in mathematics and physics.
+- In 1896, he enrolled at the ETH (Swiss Federal Polytechnic) Zurich for the four-year program of teaching diplomas in mathematics and physics.

 - During his studies at ETH Zurich, he met Mileva Malic, who was a 20 years old Serbian student and Albert Einstein’s classmate at the physics and mathematics section.